 How to Understand Vinyl Underlay Rating Systems

-You’ll encounter many different rating systems when searching for the best vinyl underlay.
+When searching for the best vinyl underlay, you’ll encounter many different rating systems.
 This section looks at the most common ratings and explains each one.

 The R-Value measures how well an underlay transfers heat.
 Essentially, the higher the number, the better the insulation.